 I wasn't expecting much considering the price, but I was pleasantly surprised.
 The device is well built, and it was simple to set up, and transfer books to, with the Barnes and Noble store providing more books still.
 The touch screen is responsive, the user interface simple and fast enough to navigate, and I am particularly fond of the dictionary definition feature, where I can look up a word in a book when my knowledge of the English language fails me.
 Pages can be turned by touching the screen, however there are soft touch buttons on each side which can also be used to turn pages, which can be quite useful.
 Oddities include the power button being placed in the back, and a recessed section in the back to help with gripping the device.

 The screen clarity is not exceptional; the resolution is 800x600 which is not particularly sharp for a 6-inch screen, however it is not noticeably blurry unless you're almost pressing your nose to the screen.
-Newer eReaders have increased the resolutions of their screens, however newer eReaders don't cost £29.
+Newer eReaders have much higher resolution screens, however newer eReaders don't cost £29.
 The contrast of the screen is adequate, I bought this eReader almost on a whim so I didn't buy the higher end GlowLight version, which includes a back light.
 While this isn't something I particularly find missing, if you often read in low light it might be worth considering.

 I am quite particular when it comes to fonts, and text appearance, and I am glad the Nook Simple Touch provides a few different options.
 There are seven sizes of text, six different fonts (Caecilia, Malabar, Amasis, Gill Sans, Helvetica Neue, Trebuchet), and three variants of line spacing and margins.
 Although these options are fixed (rather than being able to fine tune sizes and widths with a slider for example), they are more than adequate (and if I'm not mistaken, more than the Kindle provides).
 I personally choose generally medium sizes, and the Amasis font.